Apollo1840/machine_learning_theory/rl/README.md

 - Proximal Policy Optimization (PPO)

 ### Offline RL
 In offline RL, the agent does not interact with a live environment.
-Instead, it learns from a **fixed** dataset consisting of sequences of `(state, action, reward)` collected beforehand.
+Instead, it learns from a **FIXED** dataset consisting of sequences of `(state, action, reward)` collected beforehand.
 The RL algorithm trains the model solely using this static dataset.
 This approach is particularly useful in scenarios where environment interactions are costly, dangerous, or impractical.

 Methods:
 - Batch Q-Learning
+- Implicit Q-Learning (IQL)
 - Conservative Q-Learning (CQL)